MicrosoftDocs/machine-learning-server-docs/microsoft-r/operationalize/configure-admin-cli-encrypt-credentials.md

    Ensure that your certificate is secured properly.
 On Windows, for example, you can use Bitlocker to encrypt the disk.

+1. Open the administration tool to encrypt the secret:
+   + For Machine Learning Server 9.3, use `admin` extension of the Azure Command Line Interface ([Azure CLI](https://docs.microsoft.com/en-us/cli/azure/install-azure-cli?view=azure-cli-latest)) to encrypt your credentials.

+     You do not need an Azure subscription to use this CLI.
+It is installed as part of Machine Learning Server and runs locally.

+     1. On the machine hosting the node, launch a command line window or terminal  with administrator (Windows) or root/sudo (Linux) privileges.

+     1. Run the command to either stop or start a node.
+        ```
+        @Heidi
+        ```
-1. [Launch the administration utility](configure-admin-cli-launch.md) with administrator privileges (Windows) or root/sudo privileges (Linux).
+   + For versions 9.0 - 9.2: [Launch the administration utility](configure-admin-cli-launch.md) with administrator privileges (Windows) or root/sudo privileges (Linux).

       1. From the main menu, choose the option **Encrypt Credentials**.

       1. Specify where is the encryption certificate installed:
          + Local machine (Computer account)
          + Current user (My user account)

-         The list of available certificates appears.

       1. Specify which encryption certificate to use.